 Click below to learn more about our general dentistry services.
 If you have any questions don’t hesitate to contact us.

 EXAMS AND CLEANING

 We all know how important it is to brush twice a day and floss at least once a day.
 But another extremely important component of your oral health routine should be regular visits to the dentist for exams and cleaning.
 Dr. Mobley’s staff of highly trained dental hygienists can remove plaque and tartar buildup on teeth that you would never be able to remove on your own.
-But there are several other services that are included in your visits to our West Lake Hills, TX, office for exams and cleaning.
+But there are several other services that are included in your visits to our Austin, TX office for exams and cleaning.

 If you habitually grind your teeth at night, you already know the associated problems that come along with it.
 Teeth grinding – also referred to as “bruxism” – causes everything from disrupted sleep to jaw pain to morning headaches and much more.
 Bruxism can also lead to (or develop as a result of) TMJ disorder, which is a condition where the temporomandibular joint becomes inflamed and irritated.
 That condition, in turn, leads to a host of other painful symptoms.
 If left untreated, teeth grinding can …